 Christmas market decorations in Nuremberg . ( Mohammed /Adobe Stock)

 The Threat of Santa Claus?

 Luther’s plan to replace the Catholic Saint Nicholas with Christkind succeeded.
 Today, however, Christkind faces a new threat, not from the Catholic Church, but from the secular world.
 This is the jolly old man in red known to the world as Santa Claus.
-Whilst some may scoff at the idea that the Christ child and Santa Claus could be in conflict with each other, others are seeing this as no laughing matter.
+While some may scoff at the idea that the Christ child and Santa Claus could be in conflict with each other, others are seeing this as no laughing matter.

 For some, Santa Claus is regarded as a symbol of American popular culture and consumerism, and his presence is seen as a sort of ‘invasion’.
-In Austria, for example, some have decided to fight back against Santa Claus (It may be noted that Austria, whilst being a largely Catholic country, adopted Christkind during the second half of the 19th century).
+In Austria, for example, some have decided to fight back against Santa Claus (It may be noted that Austria, while being a largely Catholic country, adopted Christkind during the second half of the 19th century).

 - Santa’s Horned Helper: The Fearsome Legend of Krampus, Christmas Punisher

 - Christmas tree has its roots in ancient customs

 - What Star is This?
 The Pagan Origins of Christmas Symbols